 Want to get involved in industry diversity conversations, networking, and education?
 Sign up and we'll keep you in the loop.

 Put Me on the List

-The post Faces of the Industry: Kristy Mathews appeared first on National Association of Landscape Professionals.
+The post Faces of the Industry: Gabriel Marquez Jr. appeared first on National Association of Landscape Professionals.

-The post Faces of the Industry: Karen Wilkinson appeared first on National Association of Landscape Professionals.
+The post Level Up: Ground Works Land Design Sets Their Sights on the Top 100 appeared first on National Association of Landscape Professionals.

-The post Faces of the Industry: Luis Carrillo appeared first on National Association of Landscape Professionals.
+The post Landscape Professional Wade Nomura Shares His Story of Growing, Living and Giving appeared first on National Association of Landscape Professionals.

 Richard has been working with the association for decades.
 He is an expert in labor negotiations, traveling around the world to work with clients on labor negotiations.
 You can email Richard and ask a question about HR issues, contracts, compliance issues, employee handbooks, employee relations, drug testing, etc. NALP members, click here to contact Richard.